 import matplotlib.pyplot as plt plt.plot([2,4],[4,4]) plt.plot([1,5],[2,6]) plt.show()

-Here we can see a simple plot.
+Here we can see a simple plot with lines.
 Here we have considered 2 different set points.
 They are joined together to form a straight line.
 In order to execute this program, we have just imported the Matplotlib.
 Then we have declared points and at last, used the plt. show() tag to get the output.